nemuikoneko/DiscriminatedUnions/README.md

 The generated union is also a struct, meaning that it cannot be null.
 This is further enforced by an analyzer that makes sure neither `new` or `default` is going to work and a union can only be instantiated by explicitly selecting a case.

-Unions can be compared and will be equal when their cases and data match.

 Note that the union cases can not be pattern matched against, which is a downside.

 ## Important note